julemai/SAMOWebv1/content/conferences/_index.md

 ## :rotating_light: **UPCOMING** :rotating_light: 2025 Grenoble

-The next SAMO conference will be held in 2025 in Grenoble, France.
+The next SAMO conference will be held in April 23-25, 2025 in Grenoble, France.
+A satellite event for PhD students (<a href="https://www.gdr-mascotnum.fr/" target="_blank" rel="noopener">MASCOT NUM</a> PhD day) will be organized on April 22, 2025 also in Grenoble.</p>

 <a title="Shan Zhao, CC BY-SA 4.0 &lt;https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:City_of_Grenoble.jpg"><img width="1200" alt="City of Grenoble" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/City_of_Grenoble.jpg/512px-City_of_Grenoble.jpg"></a>